techgrounds/techgrounds-JarBanf/README.md

 <br>

 ### Final Project
-The knowledge and experience I gained will now all come together in my final project in which I improve and automate an existing architecture using the AWS Cloud Development Kit for Python.
+The knowledge and experience I gained will now all come together in my final project in which I improve and automate an existing architecture using the AWS CDK IaC for Python.
 [View my final project.](/10_Final-Project/)
 <br>